How to sell your business in Canada

 Making a plan to sell your business

 Starting early gives you the best chance of finding the right buyer at the right price.
-Most business sales take six to 12 months from preparation to closing.
+Ideally, you'll begin preparing 12 to 24 months before you want to exit.

 Planning ahead helps you: